Dive into Winter Wonder

 Note: Those three local shops are just a taste of the cafés the area has to offer.
 Browse through all of the awesome coffee shops in Boone.

 Open for breakfast and lunch, Troy’s 105 Diner is a nostalgic chrome diner with simple staples loved by locals and visitors alike.
 Filled with memorabilia from a different time, the diner is a great place to come get a meal at the counter or in a booth, listen to a song on the jukebox, and split a milkshake or a sundae with a loved one.
 Appalachian State's former Running Back, Camerun Peoples, is pictured below enjoying a banana split at the diner.

 With authentic wood-fired pizzas and creative brews, Lost Province Brewing Co. is a great stop for lunch or dinner in downtown Boone.
 Their pet-friendly porch is fully enclosed for those especially cold days, while the second story of the porch, with views of Howard’s Knob, is perfect for a sunny day.
 If it's just drinks and light bar snacks you're after, try stopping in at their production facility and taproom, Lost Province at Hardin Creek.

 Something for everyone at Wild Craft Eatery

 Wild Craft Eatery has flavors that appeal to everyone with their diverse menu pulling inspiration from the various cultures that are found in America.
 The décor inside is just as varied, creating a unique and welcoming atmosphere.
 Plenty of vegetarian and vegan options are available.
-Open for lunch and dinner daily, with a brunch menu on Saturday and Sunday.
+Open for lunch and dinner Thursday - Monday.